istio/istio.io/content/docs/tasks/security/auth-sds/index.md

 These issues are addressed in Istio 1.1 through the support of SDS to provision identities.

-Workload requests key/certificate from SDS server(node agent, which runs as per-node daemon set) using k8s service account JWT through the SDS API, node agent generates private key and send CSR request to Citadel, Citadel verifies the JWT and signs the certificate, the key/certificate will eventually be sent back to workload sidecar through SDS server(node agent).
+Workload requests key/certificate from SDS server (node agent, which runs as per-node daemon set) using a Kubernetes service account JWT through the SDS API, node agent generates private key and send CSR request to Citadel, Citadel verifies the JWT and signs the certificate, the key/certificate will eventually be sent back to workload sidecar through SDS server(node agent).
 Since key/certificate which are generated through SDS are stored in workload sidecar's memory, it's more secure than file mount;